gajosu/laravel-vue-starter/README.md

 ### Database

-The MySQL database is automatically created and configured.
-You can access it at `localhost:3306`.
+The MySQL database is automatically created and configured during setup.

 ### Email Testing

-Use Mailpit to test emails during development.
-Access the interface at http://localhost:8025.
+Use Mailpit to test emails during development at http://localhost:8025.

 ## 🧪 Testing